yrezvani/github-readme-generator/sampleREADME.md

 ## Usage

-You have to type node index.js in the terminal to run the app.
+You need to type "node index.js" in order to get the prompts about your app.
+Once you have answered all the questions, your readme file will be generated in the same folder.

 ## License